gotify/website/docs/configuration.md

 When using postgres without SSL then `sslmode=disable` must be added to the connection string.
 See [#90](https://github.com/gotify/server/issues/90).

+> For `mysql` and `postgres`: Make sure the defined database exists and the user has sufficient permissions.

 ## Environment Variables

 Strings in list or map environment settings (f.ex. `GOTIFY_SERVER_RESPONSEHEADERS` and `GOTIFY_SERVER_SSL_LETSENCRYPT_HOSTS`) need to be escaped.